codeForSaif/ToDoListAzure/README.md

 4. Login to SSMS for Dev and QA and add a Todo item for each that tells which environment you are currently in.

 # [Part 5]: Setup VSTS Continuous Deployment & Test Multiple Environments end to end
-1. Go to the Releases tab in VSTS
+1. Go to the Releases tab in VSTS and hit Create a new release
-2. Hit Create a new release
+2. Create a Release definition for Dev
-3. Create a Release definition for Dev
+3. Add an artifact that connects to your Dev build.
-4. Add an artifact that connects to your Dev build.
+4. Add a Dev environment.
-5. Add a Dev environment.
+5. Click on Variables. ???
+We will add in the web.config name and the URL for the correct environment.
+If this is the Angular App then add the web config value for ...
+If this is the API App then add in the SQL Database environment..
 6. Click the Tasks tab to edit the tasks under the Dev environment.
 7. On the first task, -- and add dev as the slot.
 8. Delete the second task.